casey/degenerate/man/src/introduction.md

 Experiment, experiment, experiment!
 Clever combinations of commands craft charming consequences.
 Check out and modify some examples by using the drop-down menu in the upper right corner of the page.
-Try changing the filter state and rendering in a loop, or just mash `Shift + Enter` over and over again to see what happens.
+Try changing the filter and rendering in a loop, or just mash `Shift + Enter` over and over again to see what happens.

 ## Saving your creations